emilyjspencer/Questions-checklist/ood.md

 * Give an example of a destructive type of dependency (all are basically)
 * what is YAGNI
 * what is KISS
+* What is the Hollywood Principle - don't call us, we'll call you
+* What is meant by 'Encapsulate what varies'
+* What is meant by 'Composition over inheritance'
+* What is meant by 'Program against abstractions'
 * Why might it be bad to use fixed-order arguments in methods
 * How can you remove argument-order dependencies
 * What are the benefits of injecting dependencies